Qovery/documentation/website/guides/tutorial/how-to-setup-rate-limit-on-services.md

 #### Use this global rate

-Now that our glbal rate is defined, let use it in our nginx configuration.
+Now that our global rate is defined, let use it in our nginx configuration.

 In order to do so, we need to declare this server snippet at cluster level in advanced setting `nginx.controller.server_snippet` (see [documentation](https://hub.qovery.com/docs/using-qovery/configuration/cluster-advanced-settings/#nginxcontrollerserver_snippet)):